 Alcohol, illegal drugs, even prescription and some over-the-counter drugs can slow your reaction time and affect your ability to make good decisions.

-If your BAC is 0.05 to 0.08, your licence could be suspended on the spot for up to 30 days.
+If your BAC is 0.05 to 0.08 or you are impaired by a drug or a combination of a drug and alcohol (based on the results of a Standard Field Sobriety Test), your licence could be suspended on the spot for up to 30 days.

-If you are impaired with a BAC over 0.08, or if you fail or refuse to comply with alcohol or drug testing, your licence could be suspended on the spot for up to 90 days.
+If you are impaired with a BAC over 0.08, or if you fail or refuse to comply with alcohol or drug testing or you are impaired by a drug or a combination of a drug and alcohol (based on a Drug Recognition Expert evaluation), your licence could be suspended on the spot for up to 90 days.
 You may also be charged with impaired driving under the Criminal Code of Canada.

 If you are convicted of impaired driving on a snowmobile, you will lose your driving privileges for ALL TYPES of vehicles for at least one year.
 This includes cars, trucks motorcycles and commercial vehicles.